 Psychology stuff is interesting to me, so this book is right up my alley.
 I am hoping it will help me figure myself out and will help better deal with family and co-workers.
 I like the book so far and I am trying to pace myself to fully absorb the information, rather that devouring the book as I often do with fiction books that I enjoy.
 Other books on my radar include: Stuck by Anneli Rufus, The Year of Living Danishly by Helen Russell, and Positively Unstoppable by Diamond Dallas Page.
 I have been doing DDP Yoga for four and a half months with my husband, and we both really like it and benefit from it.
 Husband read the book and recommended it.
 What books do you recommend?

 This is a recurring theme when Husband and I decide to do almost anything in our corner of Central Texas.
 You can’t eat at a restaurant without a wait, so you change your plans.
 Then you get stuck in traffic on your way there, wherever that might be, and then you can’t even park once you arrive.
-Over and over and over again, and it matters little what time of day or day or the week.
-If you do manage to make it to your destination and park your car, likely you will be too warn out to enjoy yourself unless you got a really early start.
+Over and over and over again, and it matters little what time of day of the week.
+If you do manage to make it to your destination and park your car, likely you will be too warn out to enjoy yourself, unless you take a nap first or you get a really early start.